Reader Question: My Guitar has Sharp Frets. Should I File Them?

 This is the least-likely reason, and usually only an issue on very cheap guitars.
 The factory just didn’t file the ends properly.
 This usually isn’t the case though if the sharp frets weren’t there before and then suddenly appeared.

-Whenever a guitar comes to me with sharp frets, the first thing I do is tackle #1 (possible under-humidification).
+Whenever a guitar develops sharp frets, the first thing I do is tackle #1 (possible under-humidification).
 It’s not only the most likely reason you have sharp frets, but the remedy is also the least invasive procedure.
 Not to mention that under-humidification needs to be addressed anyway.

 After this intensive moisture treatment, if you STILL have sharp fret ends, then I would recommend taking the guitar to a professional tech or repairperson.
 They’ll determine whether your frets need to be filed and/or re-seated, and be able to do the work without scratching your guitar.
 If you’re inexperienced at this and attempt to file the frets yourself, you will most assuredly scratch the edges of your fretboard or the body of your guitar.